ruby/www.ruby-lang.org/en/documentation/faq/9/index.md

 9.16 What does "abcd"[0] return?

-It returns the character code for ``a'', 97(Fixnum).
-You can express a character code as an integer constant by prefixing the character with a question mark, so ?a is also 97(Fixnum).
+It returns the character code for “a”, 97 (Fixnum).
+You can express a character code as an integer constant by prefixing the character with a question mark, so `?a` is also 97 (Fixnum).

 9.17 How can I expand tabs to spaces?